robscharf/robscharf.github.io/content/posts/may-3.md

 +++
-title = "How to add a backtick hotkey to Windows" description = "Installing AutoHotkey to add custom key mapping in Windows 10" type = ["posts","post"] tags = [
+title = "How to: Add a backtick hotkey to Windows 10" description = "Installing AutoHotkey to add custom key mapping in Windows 10" type = ["posts","post"] tags = [